NCERT Solutions Class 8 English Chapter 4 – Free PDF Download

 Who was Chunilal?
 What did he want from Bepin Babu?

 Chunilal was Bepin Babu’s school mate.
-He’d been having a rough time lately and had been coming to see Bepin Babu for a job.
+He had been having a rough time lately and had been coming to see Bepin Babu for a job.
 Bepin Babu knew he could not do much to help Chunilal.
-However, Chuni kept turning up to his house like a bad penny often.
+However, Chuni kept turning up often at his house like a bad penny.

 Why was Dr. Chanda puzzled?
 What was unusual about Bepin Babu’s loss of memory?